TofBoubou/BLAST/README.md

 **How it works**: The solver first converges a "stable" case with moderate conditions, then gradually transitions to your target conditions.
 This prevents numerical instabilities that can occur when starting directly with extreme parameters.

-**When to use**:
-- Very high wall temperatures (> 2500K)
-- Strong catalytic walls
-- High-pressure flows
-- Cases where direct solving fails to converge

 ### Edge Reconstruction

-BLAST includes an advanced capability to reconstruct edge conditions from target heat flux values:
+BLAST includes a capability to reconstruct edge conditions from target heat flux values:

 ```yaml
 edge_reconstruction: